Clarkson-Applied-Data-Science/2025_ia651_shetty_venkatesh/README.md

 ## Abstract

-This project focuses on three critical HR analytics tasks: predicting employee performance, classifying performance levels, and identifying high-risk attrition cases.
+This project focuses on three critical HR analytics tasks: predicting employee performance, classifying performance levels and identifying high-risk attrition cases.
 We employ various supervised machine learning models—including Logistic Regression, Random Forest, Decision Trees, SVM using a well-engineered feature set from employee performance and engagement data.
 The models are evaluated on their accuracy, F1-score, precision and recall, while confusion matrices provide insight into prediction quality.

 ## Dataset